ryanmwebb/detecting_poverty/README.md

 # detecting_poverty
+This work is an excerise in extending traditional transfer learning methods for poverty mapping to unsupervised methods, which would eliminate the dependency on pre-trained models.

-For overview and analysis please see TTIC302210_final_report
+For overview and analysis please see TTIC_31220_Remote_Poverty_Measurement_ConvVAE.pdf